 - GRASS-FED DAIRY

-This type of milk may have higher levels of Omega 3 fatty acids due to the green grass they eat, which can be beneficial to heart health.
+This type of milk may have higher levels of Omega 3 fatty acids due to the green grass they eat, which may be beneficial to heart health.
 That said, they are often price prohibitive at 2-3 times the cost of other dairy milks and are not always widely available outside of major metro areas.

 - ORGANIC MILK